Skip to content

 lnms config:set temp_dir /tmp

-The temporary directory is where images and other temporary files are created on your filesystem.
+LibreNMS creates images and other temporary files in the temporary directory on your filesystem.

 lnms config:set log_dir /opt/librenms/logs